Aircloak/aircloak/user_guides/source/installation.md

 - Docker 1.11 or higher is installed on the host machines.
 - The user which installs the components is logged into `quay.io` with `docker login` using credentials provided by Aircloak.
 - You have your Aircloak provided `customer-token` available.
-- PostgreSQL 9.4 or higher is installed on some machine.
+- A database in a Postgres server running version 9.4 or higher.

 ### Installing the air component